Signed in as:

 filler@godaddy.com

-Subscribe to our YouTube channel for updates on future virtual visits and artists talks.
-We will also be having virtual art history field trips.
+Subscribe to our YouTube channel for updates on future virtual visits and artist talks.
+We also have virtual art history field trips.
+Non-profit cultural art exchange of the African Diaspora.

 The motivation behind the Ubuntu culture in Africa